Home » Breakfast & Brunch Recipes » Coconut Pecan Granola

 5 from 10 votes

-This delicious Easy Keto Granola Recipe makes the creamy richness of Greek yogurt shine through.
-With a little crunch from my homemade low carb granola recipe and a little sweetness from fresh fruit, you can make the perfect yogurt bowl in no time.
+This delicious 3-Ingredient Coconut Pecan Granola Recipe is the perfect sweet crunch for your morning.
+With my homemade granola recipe and a little sweetness from fresh fruit, you can make the perfect yogurt bowl in no time.

-I love yogurt. is so decadent I can just eat it plain with a spoon.
-Adding in low carb keto granola and fruit makes it the perfect breakfast, snack, or dessert.
+I love yogurt.
+I can just eat it plain with a spoon, but adding in pecan coconut granola and fruit makes it the perfect breakfast, snack, or dessert.
+I eat yogurt, granola, and berries for breakfast almost every morning.

 With only three simple ingredients, you will be blown away by how tasty and easy this homemade granola is to make.
-It is one of the easiest keto recipes ever.
-All you need a large skillet and some parchment paper or waxed paper.
-No baking sheet, mixing bowl. or food processor needed!
+This is one of the fastest breakfasts I make.
+All you need is a large skillet and some parchment paper or waxed paper.
+No baking sheet, mixing bowl, or food processor needed!

 • Pecans